bchenley/TorchSequence/CONTRIBUTING.md

 ## Getting Help

-If you need any assistance or have questions related to contributing, feel free [email me](henley.brandon@gmail.com).
+If you need any assistance or have questions related to contributing, feel free email me at henley.brandon@gmail.com.

 I appreciate your support and contribution to TorchSequence!